 What?
 We have no landing pages?

 Before I joined Neto, the marketing team had no way to create dedicated landing pages for campaigns.
-Most paid acquisition were directed to the homepage or the free trial page, which were low relevance to the actual campaigns and therefore gave us junk quality scores.
+Paid acquisition were directed to the homepage or the free trial page, which were of low relevance and thus gave us junk quality scores.

-We established a list of components (eg. hero banner, feature list, call-to-action, etc.) and every possible permutations they might have.
-From this, I built flexible templates and data structures using Craft’s matrix to accommodate different messaging and layouts.
+We established a list of components (eg. hero banner, feature list, call-to-action, etc.) and all possible permutations.
+From this, I built flexible templates and data structures using CraftCMS’s powerful matrix to accommodate different layouts and copy.

 Using targeted landing pages, we were able to: